-Marvel Cinematic Universe: Full list of post-credit scenes
+Marvel Cinematic Universe post-credits scenes: All the easter eggs explained

 This scene is particularly interesting to the future of the MCU, as Ross appears at Tony Stark’s funeral in the Avengers: Endgame film and is slated to appear in Black Widow, too.
 There are also circulating rumours about an appearance in the upcoming Falcon and the Winter Soldier Disney+ series and potentially even a Thunderbolts team-up at some point in the future.

-This is the only film currently not available on a streaming platform, but that's not surprising, given Marvel wants you to forget about it anyway.
+This film is currently not available on Disney+, but that's not surprising, given Marvel wants you to forget about it anyway.

 Iron Man 2 (2010)